ben-osband/Stock-Viewer/README.md

 * What stock they want to look at
 * The start date and end date of data OR the start date and how long of a period to look at
 * The interval of data points
-* The type of graph
+* The type of graph to plot

+---

 ## Packages